Portugal–Spain football rivalry

-The Portugal–Spain football rivalry (also known as The Iberian War or The Iberian Derby) is one of the oldest football rivalries at a national level.
-It began on 19 December 1921, when Portugal lost 1-3 to Spain at Madrid in their first ever international friendly game.
-Portugal lost their first matches, with their first draw (2–2) only coming in 1926.
+The Portugal–Spain football rivalry (popularly known as The Iberian Derby) is one of the oldest football rivalries at a national level.
+It began on 19 December 1921, when Portugal lost 3–1 away in Madrid in their first ever international friendly game.
+Spain won several meetings thereafter as well, with the first draw (2–2) only coming in 1926.
 Portugal's first win came much later (4–1) in 1947.

-Both belong to the strongest football nations of the world, and have met a total of 40 times (of which 11 matches were competitive) which resulted in 6 victories for Portugal, 17 draws, and 17 victories for Spain.
+Both countries have ranked among the highest rated national teams in the world since the 1980s and both have regularly featured in the top 10 ranked teams on FIFA Men's World Rankings.
+They have met a total of 41 times (of which 12 were competitive) which resulted in 6 victories for Portugal, 18 draws, and 17 victories for Spain.

 Background

-The rivalry between two countries goes back to 1581, when the king Henry of Portugal died with no heir and it triggered a succession crisis.
-Where the main claimants to the throne were Philip II of Spain and António, Prior of Crato.
-Philip II of Spain was made king, and he united both Crown of João VI and Spanish Crown to form Iberian Union.
-It lasted only 60 years until 1640, when the Portuguese Restoration War was initiated against Spain, and Portugal regained its independence under the Braganza dynasty.
+The rivalry between the two countries goes back to 1581, when King Henry of Portugal died with no heir, thus triggering a succession crisis, where the main claimants to the throne were Philip II of Spain and António, Prior of Crato.
+Philip II of Spain was made king, and he united both the Crown of João VI and the Spanish Crown to form the Iberian Union, which lasted only 60 years, until 1640, when the Portuguese Restoration War was initiated against Spain, and Portugal regained its independence under the Braganza dynasty.

-In the 18th century, wars were very often between the major kingdoms and Portugal and Spain always found themselves on the opposite sides.
-The Portuguese, courtesy of their long-standing alliance, aligned themselves with Great Britain, while Spain, through the Pacte de Famille, allied themselves to France.
+In the 18th century, wars were very often between major kingdoms, and Portugal and Spain regularly found themselves on opposite sides.
+The Portuguese, courtesy of their long-standing alliance, aligned themselves with Great Britain, while the Spaniards, through the Pacte de Famille, allied themselves to France.
 In 1762, during the Seven Years' War, Spain launched an unsuccessful invasion of Portugal.

 In 1777, there was a conflict between the two states over the borders of their possessions in South America.

-During Napoleonic Era, in 1807, the king of Spain and his French allies invaded Portugal, using a route that crossed through Spanish territory.
-However, the French decided to take over both countries, overthrowing the King of Spain and forcing the Portuguese royal family to escape to the Portuguese colony of Brazil.
+During the Napoleonic Era, in 1807, the king of Spain and his French allies invaded Portugal, using a route through Spanish territory.
+However, the French decided to take over both countries, overthrowing the king of Spain and forcing the Portuguese royal family to escape to the Portuguese colony of Brazil.

 After the fall of Napoleon, both countries came close to war a number of times during the early 19th century.
 Both lost their American colonies shortly after the end of the Peninsular War, which severely weakened their global power.